sudo-vaibhav/rozgar/README.md

 # Accomplishments and Completion Status

-  The biggest accomplishment is that we were able to complete all the features that we planned to implement within the time frame.
+  The biggest accomplishment is that we were able to complete all the features that we planned to implement.
 We were also able to include all   the problem statements in our app in a meaningful manner.
 Overall we are really happy with the app and we feel it can actually help thousands of people who are     struggling to put food on the table for themselves and their families.

   As far as the completion status goes, the first stable build is complete and we can use all the functionalities of the app.
 If we had to make any changes after     this hack to this app, we would try to move the message handling service to a more scaleable (albeit more expensive) provider.
 But Integromat is good enough for   now.

-# Learnings from the Hackathon
+# Learnings from the Project

   The most important thing we feel that we learnt by participating in this hackathon is the importance of focusing on making an MVP and not getting stuck in the     petty and less important stuff.
 Had we focussed too much on the intricacies without considering our target audience and the users needs, we would have never been   able to finish this app.